 Last year we helped a research agency with a project about the effect of irrigation (measured using Watermarks) on the growth of the trunk of a tree (measured using dendrometers).
 For every one of these projects a single Reporter was used to connect all relevant sensors.
 This results in an important cost reduction as you don’t need a separate cloud connection for every sensor.

-If you’re thinking about using volumetric soil moisture sensors in addition to or instead of the Watermark, read this post about the most important differences.
+If you’re thinking about using volumetric soil moisture sensors in addition to or instead of the Watermark, read this post about the most important differences between the Watermark sensor and the WaterScout sensor.
 Make sure you are well informed before making your choice, and contact us if you have any more questions.

 Get in touch